kylejschulz/Battleship/refactoring.md

 4. refactor same letters and same numbers refactors in board.rb
 5. examine necessity of required files in each file
 6. Jacob's sick-ass symbols
+7. Allow for accepting any case of alpha-numeric

 ## Iteration 3